- Senator Cory Booker officially announced his candidacy for president on Feb. 1.

 - In 2013, Booker came under scrutiny for failing to report his stake in the video-sharing site he co-founded, Waywire.

-One offshoot of the Brett Kavanaugh hearings for his Supreme Court nomination has been an increased level of exposure for the members of the Senate Judiciary Committee, including several names that are being discussed as potential Democratic challengers for the presidency in 2020.
+One offshoot of the Brett Kavanaugh hearings for his Supreme Court nomination was an increased level of exposure for the members of the Senate Judiciary Committee, including several names that are being discussed as potential Democratic challengers for the presidency in 2020.

-One of those people is New Jersey Senator Cory Booker, who has risen in the public eye since his election to the Senate in 2013.
-But what has Booker’s rise to political prominence meant for his finances?
-Here’s a closer look at Cory Booker’s net worth as rumors swirl about his potential run for the highest office in the land.
+One of those names was Cory Booker, a New Jersey senator who officially announced his candidacy for president on Feb.
+1. But what has Booker’s rise to political prominence meant for his finances?
+Here’s a closer look at Cory Booker’s net worth as he begins the run for the highest office in the land.

 Cory Booker Net Worth: $600,000-$1.3M